How our SRA investigations solicitors can help

 • A partner in an international law firm investigated for evasion of tax in his personal affairs.
 This matter was settled without the case being referred to the Tribunal.

-• A solicitor investigated by the SRA and the ICO for numerous breaches of data protection legislation by transmitting highly sensitive information about clients without consent.
+• A solicitor and head of department investigated by the SRA for numerous breaches of confidentiality by transmitting highly sensitive information about clients at her former firm without consent.
 Following representations by us, no action was taken.